 “Calvinists who believe election is unconditional in this sense do not serve anyone well by obscuring this claim with confusion, ambiguity or inconsistency.
 Nor does it serve the cause of clear thinking and truth to confuse contradiction with mystery or to suggest that it is a mark of superior piety to be unworried about logical consistency.
 While the truth about God is beyond our full comprehension it doesn’t contain contradiction.
 Calvinists can’t eliminate the contradictions in their theology by fleeing into mystery or appealing to notions like antinomy.
 To the contrary the contradictions we have identified are a telltale sign that something is profoundly awry at the heart of Reformed theology.”

 Note what we have run up against here.
 Our thinking has reached a point where our reason has discerned a violation of logical thought, not a limitation of it.
-We have not run up against a “mystery” to stand in awe of or a “tension” to be believed, rather, we have run up against what reason is suited for and able to identify as a contradiction.
+We have not run up against a “mystery” about which we must stand in awe or a “tension” to be accepted “by faith” and believed, rather, we have run up against what reason is suited to identify as a contradiction and warn us against embracing it.
 It is not merely that we simply cannot go any further in our thinking towards unraveling this problem.
 That would be the mark of a genuine biblical “mystery.”
 The difference is that a genuine biblical mystery leaves us with a mere limitation in knowledge, not two knowledge claims or propositions that come to us as contradictory.
 Reason accepts the former and rejects the latter.
 Reason cannot abide the Calvinist propositions precisely because they are not a “mystery” but a contradiction.